raspberrypilearning/sprint/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/sprint-scratch2).

+--- /no-print ---

 ## Introduction

 You are going to learn how to create your own sprint game, in which you have to use the left and right arrow keys to get to the finish line as quickly as you can.